salindersidhu/matplotlib/doc/users/navigation_toolbar.rst

 .. image:: ../../lib/matplotlib/mpl-data/images/zoom_to_rect_large.png

-The ``Zoom-to-rectangle`` button
+The ``Zoom`` button
     Click this toolbar button to activate this mode.

     Put your mouse somewhere over an axes and press a mouse button.
     Define a rectangular region by dragging the mouse while holding the button to a new location.
 When using the left mouse button, the axes view limits will be zoomed to the defined region.
 When using the right mouse button, the axes view limits will be zoomed out, placing the original axes in the defined region.

+    When using the mouse scroll wheel up, the axes view limits will be zoomed in by 20%.
+When using the mouse scroll wheel down the axes view limits will be zoned out by 20%.

 .. image:: ../../lib/matplotlib/mpl-data/images/subplots_large.png